-Jar it up for later use as an edible gift (trust us, the host or hostess will thank you!) or for your own Thanksgiving feast.
+Jar it up for later use as an edible gift (trust us, the host or hostess will thank you!) or for your own meal.
 The jam tastes incredible slathered in turkey sandwiches or even piped into jelly doughnuts.

 1 1/4 cup sugar